Instructions for writers

 Illustration is an integral part of publication

 What would an article be without a picture?
-Add at least a main image to your text – NOTE: the size should be minimum 720×480 px, otherwise the picture can not be used.
+Add at least a main image to your text – NOTE: the size should be no smaller than 720×480 px, otherwise the picture can not be used.

 Genuine snapshots can be used in between the text, and you can also embed a video clip.
 Remember to consider the user rights to the images.